ansible-ThoTeam/nexus3-oss/README.md

 # Ansible Role: Nexus 3 OSS

 This role installs and configures Nexus Repository Manager OSS version 3.x.
-It is currently tested through travis on the following platforms

 All configuration can be updated by re-running the role, except forthe [blobstores](https://books.sonatype.com/nexus-book/3.0/reference/admin.html#admin-repository-blobstores)-related settings, which are immutable in nexus.